frostney/jacqueslang/spec.md

 ## Variables

 Variables are immutable by default and cannot be reassigned or modified.
 If you need to modify a variable, declare it with `=` instead of `:=`.
 Variables need to be initialized when declared.
+Constant variables need to have

 ```pascal
 num := 10;